 Departments are responsible for ensuring that all Examiners and Assessors are promptly paid for any examining duties carried out in accordance with the published Schedule of Fees.

+Departments can submit payments at any point throughout the academic year.
 It is advisable that Examiners and Assessors are paid as soon as they have completed each assignment.
 For example, if an assessor is due to mark two sets of assignments for which the deadlines are one month apart, payment for marking the first set of assignment is submitted as soon as the assessor completed the marking for that assignment, as opposed to after the marking for both assignments have been completed.